-Autumn is one of the most mesmerising times of year in the Highlands, with the trees ablaze with spectacular colours and atmospheric skies full of purple and orange glow.
+Autumn is one of the most mesmerising times of year in the Highlands, with the trees ablaze with spectacular colours and atmospheric skies of purple and orange.

-Lace up your walking boots and head to the Uath Lochans Trail near Kingussie in the Cairngorms National Park and experience sparkling lochans and dazzling woodland, which turn golden hues of rusty red and orange throughout the autumn months.
+- Head to the Uath Lochans Trail near Kingussie in the Cairngorms National Park and experience the dazzling woodland, which turns golden hues throughout the autumn months

 2. Enjoy peace and quiet off the beaten track

-With majestic mountains and glens, fjord-like sea lochs and gorgeous beaches, it’s easy to get away from it all.
-You could escape to the stunning golden sands of Sanna Bay in Ardnamurchan, watch the wild autumn seas from Talisker Bay on the Isle of Skye, or go fishing on the picturesque River Alness.
+With majestic mountains and glens, fjord-like sea lochs and gorgeous beaches, it’s easy to get away from it all in the Highlands.
+You could escape to the stunning golden sands, watch the wild autumn seas or go fishing on picturesque rivers.

 4. Great autumn thrills

-Start your Highland adventure on a high – swing in the golden trees at the Nevis Range High Wire Adventure in Lochaber or try your hand at rock climbing with an expert guide in Torridon.
+- High wire – swing through the golden trees at the Nevis Range High Wire Adventure in Lochaber

-Get mountain biking on the Abriachan Forest trails near Inverness or challenge yourself on the longest freeride descent in the UK, the Highland Wildcat Trails in Golspie.
-For a more leisurely pace, explore the beautiful Great Glen Way on two wheels or cycle along the legendary Loch Ness 360 Trail.
-You might even spot Nessie!
+- Mountain biking – take on the Abriachan Forest trails near Inverness or challenge yourself on the longest freeride descent in the UK, the Highland Wildcat Trails in Golspie.
+For a more leisurely pace, explore the beautiful Great Glen Way

-And if you’re still feeling active, there are 30 golf courses to choose from, including the championship course of Royal Dornoch.
+- Golfing – there are 30 golf courses to choose from in the Highlands, including the championship course of Royal Dornoch

 5. Go wild with autumn wildlife

-In the ancient Caledonian pine forests of the Cairngorms National Park, keep your eyes peeled for the elusive capercaillie, pine martens or wildcats.
-Or take a wildlife boat trip with Dolphin Spirit from Inverness and witness the UK’s only resident dolphin population playfully leaping in the Moray Firth.
+- In the ancient Caledonian pine forests of the Cairngorms National Park, keep your eyes peeled for the elusive capercaillie, pine martens or wildcats

-In the west, you may see golden eagles soaring over the lochs of Assynt, and on the Isle of Skye, keep your eyes peeled for magnificent white-tailed sea eagles or elusive otters.
+- In the west, you may see golden eagles soaring over the lochs of Assynt.

 6. Enjoy a romantic city break in Inverness

-In the evening, you can taste the finest Highland cuisine in many restaurants and pubs, or enjoy live theatre and authentic Scottish music and at Eden Court.
+- In the evening, you can taste the finest Highland cuisine in many restaurants and pubs

 7. Shop ‘til you drop

-Support local Highland businesses and shop local, whether you are looking for Scottish stocking fillers, locally crafted gifts for friends and family, independent boutiques or high street shops.
+Support local Highland businesses and shop local, whether you are looking for locally crafted gifts for friends and family, independent boutiques or high street shops.

-In Inverness, you’ll find large brand name outlets at the Eastgate Shopping Centre and independent shops at the charming Victorian Market.
-Don’t miss Scotland’s largest second-hand bookshop, Leakey’s.
-Nearby, take your time to enjoy the quaint boutiques of the picturesque town of Beauly, including Old School Beauly and the iconic Campbell of Beauly country tailor and outfitters.
-Beauty lovers will enjoy The Perfume Studio in Wester Ross and The Highland Soap Company in Fort William.
+- Take your time to enjoy the quaint boutiques of the picturesque town of Beauly, including Old School Beauly and the iconic Campbell of Beauly country tailor and outfitters

 8. Taste the best seasonal produce

-There’s no better place to round off a day spent in the outdoors than in front of a cosy log fire.
-Relax in the oak-panelled lounge bar of the Cawdor Cavern in Nairn, or join a foodie event, from Afternoon Teas to lavish dinners, at the Downright Gabbler in Beauly near Inverness.
-Enjoy a warming dram of whisky from the Tomatin Whisky Distillery, some artisan craft ales from the Black Isle Brewery or some or Rock Rose Gin from the Dunnet Bay Distillery in Caithness.
+- Relax with a wee dram – recharge in the oak-panelled lounge bar of the Cawdor Cavern in Nairn or the cosy Downright Gabbler in Beauly.
+Enjoy a warming dram of whisky from the Tomatin Whisky Distillery, some artisan craft ales from the Black Isle Brewery or some or Rock Rose Gin from Dunnet Bay Distillery in Caithness

 Autumn is also a great time to forage across the Highlands.
 Brambles (blackberries) are of course a favourite!
 And if you know where to look, you can gather bags full of Chanterelle mushrooms.